 Find who you are targeting.

 Decide who your main target audience is and direct the right message to them.
 For example, if you target a younger generation, maybe give them a voucher or discount if they recommend a friend.
-If you target the older generation, then make sure there are not too many steps for them and the seats in the waiting room.
+On the other hand, if you target the older generation, make sure there are not too many steps for them and the seats in the waiting room.

 Last but not least, feedback

-Every business is not perfect as soon as it starts up, so as soon as you get your first set of patients, ask for their feedback.
-Make adjustments and improvements to the practice to suit the needs.
+Every business is not perfect as soon as it starts up, so ask for their feedback as soon as you get your first set of patients.
+Then, make adjustments and improvements to the practice to suit the needs.

 It is done; finally, after months of hard work, your practice is ready.
 Ensure you manage your finances properly and consider the other things, and you cannot go much wrong.